 The most important thing to consider is time limits.
 Time limits do apply to medical negligence claims so make sure you seek legal advice as soon as possible.
 These time limits vary from state to state, so speak to your legal professional who will be able to inform you of the applicable limit.

-If you believe you’ve been severely impacted as a result of medical negligence, we can help.
-Our expert medical malpractice team will be able to assess your case and help you receive the compensation you are entitled to.
+If you believe you’ve been severely impacted as a result of medical malpractice, we can help.
+Our expert medical malpractice team will be able to assess your case and help you receive the medical negligence compensation you are entitled to.